syntax-tree/xast-util-feed/readme.md

 ## Use

-Say we have the following module, `example.mjs`
+Say we have the following module, `example.js`

 ```js
 import {atom, rss} from 'xast-util-feed'